National Cricket League launches with star power and strategy to make major impact

 Broadcast

-Another key pillar of the NCL’s launch was securing leading broadcast partners such as ESPN, SONY Max, SKY, and Fox Sports.
+Another key pillar of the NCL’s launch was securing leading broadcast partners.

 It naturally helped to have a stellar group of players on the field.
 Besides Afridi and Karthik, global stars include: Suresh Raina, Shakib Al Hasan, Robin Uthappa, Tabraiz Shamsi, Chris Lynn, Angelo Mathews, Colin Munro, Sam Billings, Mohammad Nabi, and Johnson Charles.